Application to change to F-1 student status

 Complete and sign the form.
 You should fully explain your financial situation and the reason for the change of status request.
 This reason will depend on the status you are changing from:

-- F-2 Dependent status: As of Jan.
-1, 2003, changes in the United States immigration law prohibit F-2 dependents from studying in academic programs.
-Any F-2 who wants to study in an academic program must apply for a change of status to F-1 and register full time.
+- F-2 Dependent status: As of April 29, 2015, changes in the United States immigration law permits F-2 dependents to study at an SEVP-certified school part time.
+Any F-2 who wants to study full time must apply for a change of status to F-1 and register full time.

 - Other dependent visa statuses: H-4, L-2, O-3 etc. A change of status may be required when the dependent child reaches the age of 21 or if the spouse or child wishes to benefit from a change to F-1 for the purpose of employment or practical training eligibility.
 At this point, regulations allow these dependents to register full time, part time or not at all.